 Tramadol is one of the most powerful pain relievers normally given to patients with severe acute or chronic pain.
 It is also one of the most risky, especially when used continuously for an extended time frame.

-Tramadol is also available in a slightly toned down version mixed with acetaminophen and marketed under the brand names, Ultracet and Tramacet.
+Tramadol is also available in a slightly diluted version mixed with acetaminophen and marketed under the brand names Ultracet and Tramacet.

 Tramadol can be very addictive, both physically and psychologically.
 Prolonged usage should be avoided.
 Patients face severe withdrawal symptoms when they stop taking this drug and must be weaned off the medicine carefully by taking a controlled reduced dosage.
 There are known and unknown side effects of this drug that can have serious implications to your future health.

 Drug interactions and precautions must be understood before taking Tramadol.
 It is crucial to follow the exact directions given by your doctor when taking a powerful opioid drug such as Tramadol.
 Make sure your doctor is aware of any health problems you have, or any other medicines you take, to avoid serious consequences.
 Be sure to tell your doctor if you use alcohol before taking this product.
 When combined with alcohol, the effects of both substances are exponentially increased, leading to dangerous and potentially fatal interactions.
 Tramadol should never be used by people with a history of alcoholism.

 Yes, tramadol helps to reduce the pain.
 Yes, tramadol makes you feel better, to some degree.
 Yes, tramadol can also be very bad for you.
 Avoid taking this drug if at all possible.
 The risks and side effects are simply not worth the consequences to your health.